braedeningersoll/haab_movies/source/romance.rst

 However, her life changes for the better when she begins to communicate with the boy next door (Nick Robinson).
 Everything, Everything was directed by Stella Meghie, and was adapted from the YA novel of the same name by Nicola Yoon.
-Cited from IMDb
+Cited from Rotten Tomatoes.

 **Starring:** Amandla Stenberg, Nick Robinson, Anika Noni Rose, Ana de la Reguera, Peter Benson, Taylor Hickson.